 No, there is no contract to sign.
 The program is designed to be as easy as possible for participants.

 If I opt out, can I opt back in at a later date?

 Yes, you can opt back into the program at any time and you will see the change to your bill after one billing cycle.
-One billing cycle, or 30 days, will elapse to allow for processing of the account(s) by the supplier.
+One billing cycle, or 30 days, is required for the supplier to process the account(s) .

 After the program is up and running, who do I contact to opt in?